Roman Britain

 Roman Britain was the territory that became the Roman province of Britannia after the Roman conquest of Britain, consisting of a large part of the island of Great Britain.
-The occupation lasted from AD 43 to AD 410.
+The occupation lasted from 43 AD to 410 AD.

-Julius Caesar invaded Britain in 55 and 54 BC as part of the Gallic Wars.
+Britain was invaded by Julius Caesar in 55 and 54 BC as part of the Gallic Wars.
 According to Caesar, the Britons had been overrun or culturally assimilated by the Belgae during the British Iron Age and had been aiding Caesar's enemies.
 The Belgae were the only Celtic tribe to cross the sea into Britain, for to all other Celtic tribes this land was unknown.
-He received tribute, installed the Celtic king Mandubracius over the Trinovantes, and returned to Gaul.
+Caesar received tribute, installed the Celtic king Mandubracius over the Trinovantes, and returned to Gaul.
 Planned invasions under Augustus were called off in 34, 27, and 25 BC.
 In 40 AD, Caligula assembled 200,000 men at the Channel on the continent, only to have them gather seashells (musculi) according to Suetonius, perhaps as a symbolic gesture to proclaim Caligula's victory over the sea.
 Three years later, Claudius directed four legions to invade Britain and restore the exiled king Verica over the Atrebates.
 The Romans defeated the Catuvellauni, and then organized their conquests as the province of Britain.
 By 47 AD, the Romans held the lands southeast of the Fosse Way.
 Control over Wales was delayed by reverses and the effects of Boudica's uprising, but the Romans expanded steadily northwards.

-The conquest of Britain continued under command of Gnaeus Julius Agricola (77–84), who expanded the Roman Empire as far as Caledonia.
+The conquest of Britain continued under command of Gnaeus Julius Agricola (77–84 AD), who expanded the Roman Empire as far as Caledonia.
 In mid-84 AD, Agricola faced the armies of the Caledonians, led by Calgacus, at the Battle of Mons Graupius.
 Battle casualties were estimated by Tacitus to be upwards of 10,000 on the Caledonian side and about 360 on the Roman side.
 The bloodbath at Mons Graupius concluded the forty-year conquest of Britain, a period that possibly saw between 100,000 and 250,000 Britons killed.
 In the context of pre-industrial warfare and of a total population of Britain of c.
 2 million, these are very high figures.